 • the applicant has a disability (physical or mental condition) which prevents the applicant from meeting the requirement; or

-• there are exceptional circumstances which prevent the applicant from being able to meet the requirement prior to entry to the UK.
+• there are exceptional circumstances which prevent the applicant from being able to meet the requirements prior to entry to the UK.

-Can I Switch From Proposed Civil Partner Visa To Civil Partner Visa?
+Can I Switch From the Proposed Civil Partner Visa To a Civil Partner Visa?

-A person who is in the UK on proposed civil partner visa can switch from proposed civil partner visa into civil partner visa from inside the UK as soon he/she has registered his civil partnership with his/her partner.
-Such application for switching from proposed civil partner visa to civil partner visa is made online using application form FLR (M) before the expiry of the proposed civil partner visa.
-As specialist family visa solicitors, we can provide Super Priority Service for application for switching from proposed civil partner visa to civil partner visa and get decision on your application within 24 hours of the biometrics enrolment date.
+A person who is in the UK on a proposed civil partner visa can switch from a proposed civil partner visa to a civil partner visa from inside the UK as soon he/she has registered his civil partnership with his/her partner.
+Such application for switching from a proposed civil partner visa to a civil partner visa is made online using application form FLR (M) before the expiry of the proposed civil partner visa.
+As specialist family visa solicitors, we can provide Super Priority Service for applications for switching from a proposed civil partner visa to a civil partner visa and get a decision on your application within 24 hours of the biometrics enrolment date.

 Can I Re-Apply For Proposed Civil Partner Visa Entry Clearance After The Refusal?